Vrolijk/OSDD/README.md

 sudo sysctl -w net.core.wmem_default=26214400
 ```

-Set MTU on all to the OSDD connected interfaces to jumboframes.
-No impact on UDPCAST due to fixed maximum packetsize but will be useful for other applications.
+Set MTU on all to the OSDD connected interfaces to jumbo frames.
+No impact on UDPCAST due to fixed maximum packet size but will be useful for other applications.

 ```ifconfig <<enp0s3>> mtu 9000```